tarantool/doc/doc/reference/reference_sql/sql.rst

 * :samp:`WHEN`

   After *table-name* FOR EACH ROW it is optional to add [``WHEN expression``].
-  If the expression is true at the time the row is processed, only then the trigger will be activated for that row.
+  If the expression is true at the time the row is processed, only then will the trigger will be activated for that row.
 For example:

   .. code-block:: sql